Graph-Based Tests for Two-Sample Comparisons of Categorical Data

 By \emph{graph-based two-sample tests}, we refer to tests that are based on graphs with the subjects $\{Y_i\}$ as nodes.
-We here suppose $\{Y_i\}$ take distinct values such that the graphs mentioned below can be constructed uniquely.
+We here suppose $\{Y_i\}$ take distinct values such that certain graphs can be constructed uniquely.
 The graph can be constructed using the distance matrix on $\{Y_i\}$. \cite{friedman1979multivariate} proposed the first graph-based two-sample test as a generalization of the Wald-Wolfowitz runs test to multivariate settings.
 Their test is based on a MST on the subjects, which is a spanning tree connecting all subjects that minimizes the sum of distances across edges.
 The Friedman-Rafsky test is based on the number of edges connecting subjects across different groups:

 where $G$ is the MST.
-The statistic above is standardized to have mean zero and variance one, and its value is compared to the null distribution obtained by permuting the group labels.
+The statistic is standardized to have mean zero and variance one, and its value is compared to the null distribution obtained by permuting the group labels.
 Friedman and Rafsky showed that, while this test has low power in low dimensions, it has comparable power to likelihood ratio tests in a numerical study of normal data in $>20$ dimensions, and higher power when the normal assumption is violated.